SingleStepTests/8088/README.md

 All bytes fetched after the initial instruction bytes are set to 0x90 (144) (NOP).
 Therefore, the queue contents at the end of all tests will contain only NOPs, with a maximum of 3 (since one has been read out).

 ### Test Format

+The 8086 test suite comes in two formats, JSON and a simple chunked binary format I call `MOO` (Machine Opcode Operation).
+If your language of choice lacks great options for parsing JSON (such as C) you may prefer the binary format tests.

+You can find more information about the binary format in README.md in the /v2_binary directory.
+There is also an example MOO parser in C under the /tools directory.

+Information on the JSON format proceeds below.

 Sample test:
 ```json